Blue Buffalo Freedom Chicken Recipe For Senior Dogs Review

 We'll begin this review of Blue Buffalo Freedom Chicken Recipe For Senior Dogs with a detailed discussion of the ingredients.

 The first ingredient is chicken, which provides animal-based protein and important omega-6 fatty acids.

-The third ingredient is potato.
+The second ingredient is potato.
 Potatoes are commonly used in pet food as a gluten free carbohydrate source which also provides various vitamins, minerals, and antioxidants.